A UBC Health and Public Scholars Initiative event, presented by UBC Connects at Robson Square

 Accessibility: The venue is wheelchair accessible for participants and presenters, and we will accommodate dietary accommodations specified via registration.

-Refreshment: Snacks and light refreshment will be provided.
+Refreshments: Snacks and light refreshments will be provided.

 Due to limited space, advance registration is required.
 We look forward to seeing you there.